iamfatihay/Blog-App/README.md

 - <span style="font-size: larger;">**Axios**</span>: A popular HTTP client for making API requests and handling responses.
 - <span style="font-size: larger;">**Tailwind CSS**</span>: A highly customizable CSS framework for creating stunning designs with minimal effort.
 - <span style="font-size: larger;">**React Router**</span>: A popular routing library for React applications, allowing for dynamic and intuitive navigation between different pages within the application.
+- <span style="font-size: larger;">**Formik and Yup**</span>: Powerful JavaScript libraries used for form management and validation.
+Yup is used to define validation schemas for form data, specifying the expected shape and constraints.
+On the other hand, Formik simplifies form state management, submission handling, and validation.
+Together, they ensure robust form validation and streamlined form handling for user input data.
 - <span style="font-size: larger;">**Custom Hooks**</span>: Custom hooks have been implemented to encapsulate reusable logic and improve code organization and reusability.
 These custom hooks include:

     - **useAuthCalls**: A custom hook that handles authentication-related API calls and state management.